async-profiler/async-profiler/README.md

 # async-profiler

+This is a fork of the upstream project https://github.com/jvm-profiling-tools/async-profiler.
+This fork aims to integrate changes and improvements for the specific needs of SAP customers.

 This project is a low overhead sampling profiler for Java that does not suffer from [Safepoint bias problem](http://psy-lob-saw.blogspot.ru/2016/02/why-most-sampling-java-profilers-are.html).
 It features HotSpot-specific APIs to collect stack traces